|Nutrition Facts (per serving)|

 Preheat the oven to 400 F. Butter a shallow, 2-quart casserole.

 Bring 2 to 3 inches of water to boil in a medium saucepan; add onions, sliced potatoes, and 1 teaspoon salt.
 Cover and boil for 5 minutes; drain.

 Melt butter in the same saucepan; blend in flour, pepper, and remaining teaspoon of salt.
 Cook, stirring, for 2 minutes to cook the flour.

 Gradually stir in the milk and cook until thickened, stirring constantly.
+Stir in parsley.